 His work day ended much as it had every day for the past five years.
 He locked up the shop and headed home.
 He had never thought he needed people but something about diabetes, found him withdrawing from his usual circle of friends.
 He felt misunderstood.
 He was alone.
 He wanted sympathy but most of all he just wanted someone to understand...to understand the war, to speak his unspoken words and validate his feelings of confusion and loss.

 By the time she sat down at her computer it was nearly midnight.
 Her blog was essentially a journal of her life.
 She talked about her day at work and the inconvenience of living with diabetes.
 It was a part of her routine but it had never ceased to be tiresome.
-She chronicled her anger at yesterdays misjudged bolus, her
+She chronicled her anger at yesterdays misjudged bolus, her fears of an upcoming endo visit and plans for the week ahead.
+It had seemed a fairly unremarkable entry to her but she posted it and headed off to bed.
+It had been a long night and she had another hectic day ahead.

 As a last resort and in desperation he headed on-line in an attempt to make sense of things.
 His family hadn’t been interested, his local doctor knew only A1Cs, lipids and insulin but he knew the mental toll diabetes was taking.
 He was skeptical to begin with.
 He browsed through so many listings about wonder cures, healthy living with diabetes, diabetes this and diabetes that, until he stumbled upon her blog As he read he felt the tears running down his face.
 Page after page he read, seconds turned into minutes and minutes into hours as he found his experiences retold in her words.